noemisonlieti/WaterCounter/README.md

 ## About

-JavaScript Basics Project for the Full Stack Developer course at start2impact University
+JavaScript Basics Project for the Full Stack Developer course at start2impact University.

 ### Technical requirements